paul-leonard/city_explorer_api/README.md

 Start time:  12:55

-Finish time:
+Finish time: 1:48 plus hopefully only ten minutes to deploy to heroku and test

-Actual time needed to complete:
+Actual time needed to complete: 1:05